2019/2020 is almost behind us, but we want to ensure that you have all of the tools needed to sail smoothly into 2020/2021!

 In the event that you have multiple pay schedules, each schedule is handled independently of the other schedules, so remember to complete your final pay run for each of them.

-Not certain what tax period you’re in?
-Go to Employees on the left menu in QuickBooks, select Pay Runs tab and check the Tax Period column.
+Quick Tip: Not certain what tax period you’re in?
+Go to Employees or Payroll menu in QuickBooks, select Pay Runs tab and check the Tax Period column.

 Process your final payrun